ERCO Ercoupe: Postwar sales

 Although World War II had interrupted production of the Ercoupe, general aviation manufacturers were enthusiastic about the prospects of a postwar aviation boom.
 Thousands of men and women were trained as pilots by the government, and the hope was that they would want to include flying in their civilian life.
 Production of the model 415-C resumed in 1945, and in 1946 alone 4,311 aircraft were produced and sold at a cost of US$2,665.
 This was the same price as in 1941.
-At its peak, ERCO was turning out 34 Ercoupes per day, operating three shifts per day.
+At its peak, ERCO was turning out 34 Ercoupes per day on three daily production shifts.
 The aircraft was aggressively marketed through unconventional outlets such as the men's department of the Macy's department store chain.

 However, private aircraft sales slumped after the war and the bottom dropped out of the civil aircraft market in late 1946, ending prospects for a boom market for civil aircraft sales.
-A 30-day layoff at the factory in November resulted in rivets tossed around the factory and some aircraft sides and signs being painted.
+A 30-day layoff at the ERCO factory in November resulted in rivets tossed around the factory and some aircraft sides and signs being painted.
 The year ended with an Ercoupe flown by a test pilot and mechanic breaking up in flight.